 PubSub+ Event Brokers can be deployed natively in AWS, GCP and Azure, as well as in private clouds/datacenters, and the brokers can be connected to form a dynamic event mesh for event-driven communication across all environments (see Event Mesh use case).

-PubSub+ Event Broker Cloud offers enterprise-grade messaging as a service, on-demand in your favorite public and virtual public clouds.
+PubSub+ Event Broker Cloud offers enterprise-grade messaging as a service, on-demand in your favorite public and virtual private clouds.

 Here are some of the cloud-related capabilities and benefits you can unlock: